Teaching Assistantships and Fellowships

 - Art-Hist 118, History of Architecture and the Built Environment: 3-4 TAs grade written work; time commitment is 20 hours per week

-- Art-Hist 343, 20th-Century Architecture: 1-2 TAs grade written work; time commitment is 15 hours per week
+- Art-Hist 343, Twentieth-Century Architecture: 1-2 TAs grade written work; time commitment is 15 hours per week

 Additional courses may require TAs.

-The general duties of Teaching Assistants are specified before the beginning of the academic year at the mandatory orientation session organized by the Center for Teaching; each TA should receive a copy of the Center’s Handbook for New Instructors.
-In regular meetings throughout each semester, Department faculty will review specific duties related to individual courses.
+The general duties of teaching assistants are specified before the beginning of the academic year at the mandatory orientation session organized by the Graduate School.
+In regular meetings throughout each semester, department faculty will review specific duties related to individual courses.

-Students who are not awarded Assistantships receive a Fellowship to help defray the costs of tuition.
+Students who are not awarded assistantships receive a Fellowship from the department to help defray the costs of tuition.

 University Teaching Assistantships